dwhieb/ling-ref/README.md

 You can also access the Mendeley API programmatically, and retrieve documents in realtime before rendering your bibliography.
 See the [Mendeley developer documentation][dev] for more information.
 Again, make sure that the `view` parameter is set to `all` when requesting documents, or your data will be missing fields.

-**NOTE:** ling-ref will automatically parse HTML or Markdown that you include in the title, notes, or abstract fields of the reference.
+**NOTE:** `LingRef` will automatically parse HTML or Markdown that you include in the title, notes, or abstract fields of the reference.

 # HTML & CSS